GuilloteauQ/Luky/README.md

 # Luky
-Luky - Module for easy tests in Python
+Luky - Module for easy (Rust/Cargo like) tests in Python

 ## How it works ?